-Test Method reference Acceptance criteria Residual solvents Specifically address solvents that may be present.
-Address any additional solvents that may be used in the production, preparation, manufacturing or formulation.
+Test Method reference Acceptance criteria Residual solvents Specifically address solvents that are included in the BP Appendix VIII L. Address any additional solvents that may be used in the production, preparation, manufacturing or formulation.
 List methods of assay, for example: BP 2011 (Appendix VIII L, Residual solvents; Ph Eur method 2.4.24).
-Limits of total solvents Solvent specific limits Incidental metals and non-metals Specifically address the metals in the current BP or other default standard (Ph Eur, USP) limit test for heavy metals.
+Complies, but where limits exceed recommendations of pharmacopoeia monograph, limits should be specified.
+Solvent specific limits of any solvents not specified in BP 2011 (Appendix VIII L) Incidental metals and non-metals Specifically address the metals in the current BP or other default standard (Ph Eur, USP) limit test for heavy metals.
 Include any limits for specific metals or non-metals, for example: lead, cadmium, mercury, arsenic, cyanide.
 List methods of assay, for example: BP 2011 (Appendix VII); Ph Eur method 2.4.8 or in-house.
 Limits of total heavy metals Metal specific limits Pesticide residues and environmental contaminants: (including agricultural and veterinary substances) Specifically address the limits stipulated in the current BP (or Ph Eur, USP), and whether the product would comply with these limits.
 In addition, state any additional residue limits that may be relevant.
 List methods of assay, for example: BP 2011 (Appendix XI L, Pesticide residues; Ph Eur method 2.8.13).
 Complies